 Dr. Scholar has had a long and impressive career as an academic physician and has inspired many women to follow in her very able footsteps.
 After a highly productive career as a physician, teacher, and researcher, Dr. Scholar turned her attention to leadership in academic medicine, both for her own interest and to help others.
-Her current role as Senior Associate Dean for Faculty Affairs is one that allows her many opportunities to help faculty members reach their potential.
+In her role as Senior Associate Dean for Faculty Affairs, she has prioritized and successfully mentored faculty at all levels to reach their academic potential.